John Brown Farm State Historic Site: Graves

 A cenotaph on the grave of John Brown was originally erected and inscribed for his grandfather, Capt.
 John Brown, who died September 5, 1776, while serving in the Continental Army.
 It originally sat at the elder Brown's gravesite in Connecticut.
 When it was replaced by a newer stone, the younger Brown moved it himself to his farm in New York.
 The younger Brown had an inscription written for his son Frederick after Frederick was killed by pro-slavery forces at the Pottawatomie massacre in 1856 and buried in Kansas, and then directed before his hanging that the names and epitaphs of his sons Oliver and Watson be inscribed alongside his own on the cenotaph.
 It has been encased in glass to protect it.
-There is no other tombstone, although two plaques were installed about 1899 (see John Brown's raiders#Symbols).
+There is no other tombstone, although two plaques were installed about 1899 (see John Brown's raiders#Raiders).

 Kate Field, who is central to the site's history, had wanted to be buried here as well, but this met with local opposition, as did the erection of any monument to Brown other than the boulder.